 - Preheat oven to 350 degrees and line muffin tins with 12 muffin liners.

-- To a mixing bowl, add eggs, monk fruit sweetener, heavy whipping cream, cream cheese, vanilla extract, cream of tartar, baking soda, and salt.
+- To a mixing bowl, add eggs, classic monk fruit sweetener, heavy whipping cream, cream cheese, vanilla extract, cream of tartar, baking soda, and salt.
 Mix with an electric mixer until ingredients are combined.

 - In a microwave-safe bowl, melt butter.
 To mixing bowl, add melted butter and coconut flour.
 Mix with electric mixer until fully incorporated.

 - Fold chocolate chips into dough.
 Spoon dough into individual muffin liners.

 - Bake until muffin tops are slightly golden, about 23-25 minutes.